 Get Answers to Your Questions, Fast.

-Hyundai Canada’s warranty covers repair or replacement of any component manufactured or originally installed by Hyundai that is defective in material or factory workmanship, under normal use and maintenance.
+Hyundai Canada’s new vehicle warranty covers repair or replacement of any component manufactured or originally installed by Hyundai that is defective in material or factory workmanship, under normal use and maintenance.

 The following components covered for time and mileage limits indicated: